Companies subject to NOx tax

 Emissions from movable rigs in connection with transfers between assignments and exploration drilling shall be reported under shipping at a rate of NOK 4.

 Companies that would like to join the NOx Fund need to fill out an online application form and upload a signed copy of the Norwegian version of the Participant Agreement, as well as an authorisation or a statement documenting that the signatory has the authority to legally bind the enterprise (e.g. a company certificate).

-Foreign owned companies must also join the Agreement through a Norwegian representative or an "agent".
+Foreign owned companies must also join the Agreement through a Norwegian representative.
 Both the Norwegian representative and the foreign company have to join the NOx Fund separately and submit the signed Participant Agreement to the Fund.

 The signed copy of the Participant Agreement and the company certificate can alternatively be forwarded to the NOx Fund, but the application will not be processed until these are received.
 Please submit the documents to email@example.com or by mail to Næringslivets NOx-fond, Postboks 5250 Majorstuen, NO-0303 Oslo, Norway.

 To be entitled to a tax exemption from 2018 all companies must join the new NOx Agreement for the period 2018-2025.
 An electronic application form will be developed in order for companies to join the new Agreement.
 The NOx Fund will inform companies affiliated to the Environmental Agreement 2011-2017 when this is in place, probably during the autumn of 2017.

 The tax exemption is dependent on that the NOx Agreement 2018-2025 is approved by ESA.